 Most of the studies we’ve looked at so far involved people “bingeing” on 1,000 to 1,500 more calories than they needed per day.

 But what if you’re the kind of person who likes to really “turn it loose” when you go off the rails?

 You know, instead of eating a large bowl of oatmeal and a bar of chocolate (~1,000 calories), you decide to demolish an entire pizza, a milkshake, and a 16-ounce pack of Twizzlers (6,000 calories).

 What kind of fallout can you expect?

-It’s impossible to say exactly how much more you’ll gain for reasons we’ll get to in a moment, but let’s take a shot at it.
+It’s impossible to say exactly how much more you’ll gain for reasons you’ll learn in a moment, but let’s take a shot at it.

-Let’s say you need 3,000 calories to maintain your weight every day, and you got 2,000 calories from your regular meals in addition to the binge.
+Let’s say you need 3,000 calories to maintain your weight every day.

-Talk with people who’ve tried this and you’ll quickly realize that they often don’t gain as much as you’d expect.
-After a few days of eating normally and allowing their extra water and glycogen stores to decrease, their weight settles back to where it was before the calorie bonanza.
+Talk with people who’ve partaken in binges like this, and you’ll quickly realize they often don’t gain as much fat as you’d expect.
+After a few days of eating normally and allowing their extra water, sodium, and glycogen stores to decrease, their weight settles back to where it was before the calorie bonanza.

 In other words, calorie intake and fat gain don’t go up in lockstep.